graemecoates/GeminiCometCatalog/README.md

 datetime
 ```

-The target machine requires access to the internet to download the comet elements from the Minor Planet Centre at: https://minorplanetcenter.net/iau/Ephemerides/Comets/Soft03Cmt.txt.
+The target machine requires access to the internet to download the comet elements (in xephem format suitable for pyephem) from the Minor Planet Centre, at: https://minorplanetcenter.net/iau/Ephemerides/Comets/Soft03Cmt.txt.
 This machine also needs to be able to ftp to the target Gemini 2 controller.
 Note that this script does not (yet) support catalogue upload via serial/USB.

 ### Installing